Ath99/AudiSense/README.md

 # AudiSense
 Code and dataset for the paper: "AudiSense: Dynamic Fusion of Behavioral and Textual Signals  for Suicidal Ideation Detection on TikTok"
 ## Abstract
 AudiSense is a multimodal late-fusion framework for detecting suicidal ideation on TikTok.
 It fuses XLM-RoBERTa text encoding with XGBoost behavioral engagement classification through a Dynamic Gating Network (DGN) that learns per-video modality weights.
-The system addresses the algospeak problem — where creators replace sensitive words with coded expressions to evade moderation — by leveraging engagement signals that are harder to manipulate than text.
+The system addresses the algospeak problem, where creators replace sensitive words with coded expressions to evade moderation, by leveraging engagement signals that are harder to manipulate than text.
 ## Files
 - `AudiSense1.ipynb`: full experiment code
 - `DataCollection1.ipynb`: data collection and Whisper transcription